What you'll learn

 If your organization has purchased and installed a Meet hardware device, you can also type the meeting code or nickname into that device.

-- Click Continue and then Join now.
+- Click Join now.

-- In the bottom-right corner, select Present now.
+- In the upper-right corner, click Share.

 If your camera is turned on, participants continue to see your video while you're presenting.